Chrysler LeBaron: Export

 The LeBaron coupe/convertible was part of Chrysler's export push and was regularly available across Europe.
 Springs and shocks were somewhat firmer on European-market cars.
 The initial European lineup was made up of the naturally aspirated 2.5 and the turbocharged 2.2; both were offered with a 5-speed manual or a 3-speed automatic.
 Power is 98 and 148 PS respectively.
 In mid-1988, the turbocharged 2.2 was partially replaced by the 2.5 Turbo, with power slightly lower at 146 PS.
 The 2.2 Turbo received an intercooler, which boosted maximum power to 177 PS.
 Called the LeBaron GTC, it was not offered with the automatic.
 Both turbo versions were discontinued during 1989; the 2.5 Turbo returned (only with the five-speed manual transmission) some time during 1990.
 The new version produces 155 PS at 4700 rpm, but it was discontinued yet again in 1991.
 The 3.0-liter Mitsubishi V6 engine was introduced to European buyers in mid-1989, and was only available with the four-speed automatic.
 It produces somewhat less power than the American models; 136 PS at 5200 rpm.
 The top speed was 182 km/h and the sprint took 10.8 seconds.
 After the 2.5 Turbo was discontinued in 1991, the V6 remained the only regular option until the LeBaron Coupé/Convertible ended European sales in mid-1994.

 Racing

-Several ARCA (one tier down from NASCAR cup racing) teams built LeBaron based race cars (supported by a revitalized Chrysler Direct Connection performance parts division) and ran them from 1988 until 1998.
+Several ARCA (one tier down from NASCAR cup racing) teams built LeBaron-based race cars (supported by a revitalized Chrysler Direct Connection performance parts division) and ran them from 1988 to 1998.